Parliamentary Consultancy Business License in Dubai

 The UAE's stable regulatory environment, combined with an extensive network of bilateral trade and investment agreements, further supports cross-border consultancy activity.
 For policy professionals, this translates into a well-regulated, internationally connected base from which to deliver high-value advisory services.

-What the Parliamentary Consultancy Licence Covers
+What the Parliamentary Consultancy License Covers

 The permitted scope of activity includes advising clients on parliamentary procedures, legislative processes, policy development, government relations, and stakeholder engagement strategies.
-Licence holders may work with private sector clients, public institutions, non-governmental organisations, and international bodies requiring structured guidance on navigating legislative environments.
+License holders may work with private sector clients, public institutions, non-governmental organisations, and international bodies requiring structured guidance on navigating legislative environments.

 It is important to note that this activity does not extend to legal representation or regulated legal practice.
-Parliamentary consultancy under this licence is advisory in nature and does not authorise the holder to act as a legal practitioner before courts or regulatory tribunals.
+Parliamentary consultancy under this license is advisory in nature and does not authorise the holder to act as a legal practitioner before courts or regulatory tribunals.
 Businesses requiring legal services must engage separately licensed legal professionals.

 Key Stats at a Glance